 Time passes by.
 It always does.
 Sometimes it passes quickly and sometimes it’s slow.
 But … it always keeps on passing.
 Good times and bad times.
-If you are just stopping by and haven’t been reading my testimony about the loss of my firstborn son and how God grew my faith in the process, please check it out here.
+If you are just stopping by and haven’t been reading my testimony about the loss of my firstborn son and how God grew my faith in the process, please check it out here from the beginning.

-Christmas is one of my most favorite times of year, and in 1992, it came and went.
-It was our first Christmas as a married couple, and we made an attempt to make it special although the elephant in the room was the tremendous amount of loss we had both just experienced barely 2-3 weeks earlier.
+Christmas is one of my most favorite times of the year, and in 1992, it came and went.
+It was our first Christmas as a married couple, and we made an attempt to make it special although the elephant in the room was the tremendous amount of loss we had both just experienced a few weeks earlier.

 Our son passed away on December 5th and my mother-in-law passed away just 10 days later, on December 15th.
 Yes, 10 days before Christmas.
 The pain was still so great that first Christmas.

-It was not only our favorite holiday, but it was my mother-in-laws as well.
-Of course we missed out on all the baby’s first Christmas memories, but we expected that anyways.
-We missed Joyce’s presence and her smile and laughter at our family Christmas.
-It was tough.
+It was not only our favorite holiday, but it was my mother-in-law’s as well.
+Of course, we missed out on all the “Baby’s First Christmas” memories, but we expected that anyway since Joshua Caleb was born so premature and needed to remain in the NICU.
+We missed Joyce’s presence and her smile and laughter at our family Christmas too, though and it was tough as my husband began dealing with losing him and his son in a 10-day span.

-It didn’t end there because New Years was around the corner.
+The grief didn’t end there because New Years was around the corner.
 Joshua’s original due date was mid-January and it came along as just another reminder of our loss.
-Through God’s grace, we got through it too.
+Through God’s grace, we got through that date too.

 I recall the kindness (and well-meaning) of my friends and family that wanted to dismantle the nursery for us and pack it up.
 Nope.
 Didn’t let them.
 It was my job and I wanted to do it.
 I needed to touch his things and put them away.
 I needed to do it when I was ready.

 I recall friends and family calling me and coming to check on us from time to time.
 I also remember getting phone calls from people I didn’t even know that wanted to be a shoulder for us.
 God gave us strength, and He sent people to stand in the gap for us and provide support.
-I’m so thankful.
+I’m so thankful they reached out to us.
+I certainly didn’t want to reach out to anybody at the time though.

 Then there were the bills that kept coming…